zyprex/FLauncher/README.md

 # App List Configuration

 Long press and you can see the menu.
+Swipe left or right add app to AppList.

 # Thanks